adsanderson/adamsanderson-blog/src/posts/2022-02-19-cloudflare-and-sveltekit-ssr.md

 ### The choices for building a site

-The three main approaches to building a site I thought about were: "Server-side Rendering" (SSR), "Client-side Rendering" (CSR) and "Static Site Generation" (SSG).
+The three main approaches to building a site I considered for the site were: "Server-side Rendering" (SSR), "Client-side Rendering" (CSR) and "Static Site Generation" (SSG).

 Comparing these there are two factors that come into play, where the page is built and how often it is built.